 The Ecumen Hospice Team

 Our highly skilled team of comfort-care specialists shares a passion for providing physical, emotional and spiritual support.
 Across our service area, comprehensive, compassionate hospice and palliative care services are provided by:

-Ecumen Hospice’s Medical Directors work with an individual’s primary care physician to develop a customized care plan and oversee the delivery of all aspects of care.
+Ecumen Hospice’s Medical Director and Hospice Physicians work with an individual’s primary care physician to develop a customized care plan and oversee the delivery of all aspects of care.
 They ensure initial and ongoing hospice eligibility.